 - Do I need to provide a resale certificate to be tax exempt?

 - I forgot to enter my VAT number, but should be tax exempt.
 Can I get a refund for this month’s VAT?

 - Where do I see the VAT amount on my invoice?

-Value-Added Tax (VAT)
+Value-Added Tax (VAT) Overview

-Who will be charged VAT?
+Who is charged VAT?

 Any international customer with a business/service address in the list of countries provided below:

 - Czech Republic

 Why am I charged VAT?